itsnoteasy/forgotten_dreams/README.md

 disable and enable sleep mode

+wheel acceleration. (need a good encoder for this to be usable)

 <B> things it can't do.</B>

 can't bind the same key twice without minor mods( could be added at some stage)